 Silicon Valley is still in the Jurassic age when it comes to employee intellectual property rights.
 It’s not that Silicon Valley has lagged behind others in this regard, but there has been no innovative leadership while there is ample opportunity to set an example for fair employee policies.

 Before I was the CEO of IMVU, I was SVP Engineering, and in 2011 I drove an initiative to change the company’s policy regarding the ownership of employee side projects.
 At the time my basic argument was we were actively looking to hire employees that are builders, creators, tinkerers and then had a policy (like every other company) that oppresses the same qualities we actively sought.
 The new policy created a path for employees to have guaranteed ownership of their side projects and be protected against any future claims from the company.
-I detailed the outcome in my article IMVU’s Employee-Friendly Policy on Side Projects.
+I detailed the outcome in my article IMVU’s Employee-Friendly Policy on Side Projects. (sadly no longer posted, but accessible via Wayback Machine).
 My hope was other companies would embrace and improve on this first step.

 6 Years of Progress!